 After the closing date, the first stage in the selection process will be to conduct a sift of completed application forms against the essential eligibility criteria.
 You must demonstrate on the relevant page of the application form how you meet the criteria stated.
-If you do not fully demonstrate how you © Utility Regulator 2017 Page 10 of 12 meet each of the eligibility criteria you will not be progressed to the next stage of the process.
+If you do not fully demonstrate how you meet each of the eligibility criteria you will not be progressed to the next stage of the process.
 You will be notified of the outcome (successful/unsuccessful) by email.